Why build bespoke in place of WordPress, Shopify or Magento?

 Magento vs Woocomerce vs Shopify

-In E-commerce, the original leader Magento has slipped from first to third after WordPress (WooCommerce) and Shopify.
+In e-commerce, the original platform leader, Magento, has slipped from first to third after WordPress (WooCommerce) and Shopify.
 All three of these systems are wildly different, making simple comparisons very difficult.

 eCommerce Usage Distribution in the Top 1 Million Sites data taken from builtwith.com

-Magento favours larger enterprise builds with highly skilled development teams and powerful servers.
-Shopify allows a complete novice to set up and sell online within a limited set of parameters, whilst WooCommerce sits in the middle, being simple enough for a novice to set up and capable (to a point) of bigger things when expertise is applied.
+Magento favours larger enterprise builds, requiring highly skilled development teams and powerful servers.
+Shopify allows a complete novice to set up a store and sell online within a limited set of parameters, whilst WooCommerce sits in the middle, being simple enough for a novice to set up and capable (to a point) of bigger things when expertise level functionality is required.

 An off the shelf platform is designed to provide millions of businesses with a default set of tools to manage their online presence.
-In many cases, this fits.
-Most small e-commerce businesses want to add/modify and delete products and plug into the popular transaction and shipping platforms.
+In many cases, this type of solution fits the brands’ requirements.
+Most small e-commerce businesses want to add/modify and delete products and plug into a few popular transaction and shipping platforms.